andotherstuff/funnel/README.md

 # Funnel

-A high-throughput Nostr relay backend for video sharing apps.
+A high-throughput Nostr relay backend for video sharing apps, built with Rust and ClickHouse.

-## What is this?
+## Overview

 Funnel is the analytics and search layer for a Vine-style video sharing app built on Nostr.
 It sits alongside [strfry](https://github.com/hoytech/strfry) (which handles the core Nostr protocol) and provides: